cgogn/cgogn.github.io/index.md

 # Combinatorial maps

-Combinatorial maps are dimension-independent and rely on a single element along with a simple set of relations.
-All the information about the cells and their incidence and adjacency relations is contained within this simple model.
-All neighborhood traversals are resolved in optimal time (linear in the number of traversed cells) without having to maintain any additional information.
+Combinatorial maps are __dimension-independent__ and rely on a single element along with a simple set of relations.
+All the information about the __cells__ and their __incidence__ and __adjacency__ relations is contained within this simple model.
+All neighborhood queries are resolved in optimal time (linear in the number of traversed cells) without having to maintain any additional information.

-As in other topological models, there is a strong separation between the topological structure of the subdivision and the attributes that can be associated to the cells.
+As in other topological models, there is a __strong separation__ between the __topological structure__ of the subdivision and the __attributes__ that can be associated to the cells.

 ## From incidence graph to cell-tuples